JingMatrix/ChromeXt/README.md

 ## Bonus

-Since WebView based browsers have no unified UIs, the following first two features are not supported for them.
+Since WebView based browsers have no unified designs, the following first three features are not supported for them.

+### Open in Chrome

+The application `ChromeXt` is able to
+1. received shared texts to search them online,
+2. open JavaScript files to install them as UserScripts.

+The reversed priority order of opening which Chromium based browsers is given in [AndroidManifest.xml](app/src/main/AndroidManifest.xml).

 ### Solution of system gesture conflicts